 The Canadian Human Rights Tribunal does not receive complaints directly.

-Created by Parliament in 1977, the Tribunal legally decides whether a person or organization has engaged in a discriminatory practice under the Act.
-The purpose of the CHRA is to protect individuals from discrimination.
+Created by Parliament in 1977, the Canadian Human Rights Tribunal decides whether a person or organization has engaged in a discriminatory practice as defined under the Canadian Human Rights Act.
+The Tribunal’s statutory mandate is defined in the in the Act, the purpose of which is to protect individuals from discrimination.
 It states that all Canadians have the right to equality, equal opportunity, fair treatment, and an environment free of discrimination.

-The CHRT applies these principles to cases that are referred to it by the Canadian Human Rights Commission (CHRC).
+Independent and impartial Tribunal Members (decision-makers) apply these principles, and consider the legislation and evidence before them to render decisions on the complaints referred to the Tribunal by the Canadian Human Rights Commission.
 The Tribunal is similar to a court of law, but is less formal and only hears cases relating to discrimination.

 Did you know?

 We have a roster of skilled human rights mediators who can assist you at any time and at short notice, and in all formats.

 The Pay Equity Act requires federally regulated employers to take proactive steps to address and prevent gender-based discrimination in the compensation paid to employees.
 The purpose of the Pay Equity Act is to ensure employees in jobs commonly held by women receive equal pay for doing work of equal value.

 The Tribunal has two roles under the Pay Equity Act:

 - the Pay Equity Commissioner can refer an important question of law or a question of jurisdiction to the Tribunal to determine; and